batiste/django-page-cms/doc/3rd-party-apps.rst

 .. note::

-    The decorator `pages_view` is important.
-This decorator will ensure that the CMS default view will be called before yours to get the context variables.
+    The decorator `pages_view` call the CMS if the context variables `current_page` and `pages_navigation` are not present in the arguments.

+    It's not necessary to decorate your view with it if you only call your views only via the CMS or if your views don't require those variables.

 Then you need to register the urlconf module of your application to use it within the admin interface.
 Here is an example for a document application::